letsiki/SQL_project_data_analysis/README.md

 *Table of the demand for the top 5 skills in data analyst job postings*

 ### 4. Skills Based on Salary

-Exploring the average salaries associated with different skills revealed which skills are the highest paying.
+Exploring the average salaries associated with different skills unveiled the highest-paying skills.
 ```sql
 SELECT
     skills,